interscript/rababa/README.md

 - **models-data** directory to store models and embeddings in various formats

 ## About the Name
-A Kithara is an antic string instrument, emblematic of greece, anatolia and the middle east.
+A Rababa is an antic string instrument, emblematic of greece, anatolia and the middle east.
 As the music instrument produces lovely musics from few strings, our library
 The music instrument, g few strings are giving musical sounds, as our library is giving the arabic language its melody between consonants.